Craniocervical instability: Symptoms and signs

 Symptoms are frequently worsened by a Valsalva maneuver or by being upright for long periods of time.
-Lying supine can bring short-term relief.
-The reason that being upright is problematic is that gravity is allowing increased interaction between the brain stem and the top of the spinal column, increasing symptoms.
+Being upright is problematic because gravity allows increased interaction between the brain stem and the top of the spinal column, increasing symptoms.

+Lying in the supine position can bring short-term relief.
 Lying supine eliminates the downward gravitational pull, reducing symptoms to some degree.
-Lying with the feet somewhat higher and head lower (Trendelenberg) allows gravity to work somewhat in the patient's favor.
+Lying with the feet somewhat higher and head lower allows gravity can be helpful in symptom reduction.

 Diagnosis

 Craniocervical instability is usually diagnosed through neuro-anatomical measurement using radiography.
 Digital Motion X-ray is considered the most accurate method.
 Upright magnetic resonance imaging, supine magnetic resonance imaging, CT scan, and flexion and extension x-rays may also be used but are far less accurate and have a much higher potential for false negatives.

 The measurements to diagnose craniocervical instability are: